 By the time production ended 1,700 Fairey Fireflys had been built serving in a number of different roles including training and target tug roles and as well as seeing service during

-World War 2 the Firefly would also participate in the Korean War and Malaya and would serve with airforces around the world including Australia.
+World War 2 the Firefly would also participate in the Korean War (1950 - 1953) and would serve with airforces around the world including the Royal Australian Navy's

 Fleet Air Arm, Royal Canadian Navy and the Dutch Naval Aviation Service.